mspnp/aks-baseline/03-aad.md

-# Prep for Azure Active Directory Integration
+# Prep for Azure Active Directory integration

 In the prior step, you [generated the user-facing TLS certificate](./02-ca-certificates.md); now we'll prepare Azure AD for Kubernetes role-based access control (RBAC).
 This will ensure you have an Azure AD security group(s) and user(s) assigned for group-based Kubernetes control plane access.